sap-tutorials/Tutorials/tutorials/hcpdo-run-native-android-app/hcpdo-run-native-android-app.md

     With the `view` classes covered, we will inspect the remaining packages.

 11. There is one class in the `com.northwind.nwandroid` package: `NorthwindApp`.
-The `NorthwindApp` class is a sub-class of the Android `Application` class, and its only purpose is to store the `ProductDataSingleton` as a “global” variable.
+The `NorthwindApp` class is a sub-class of the Android `Application` class, and its only purpose is to store the `ProductDataSingleton` as a "global" variable.

 12. In the `com.northwind.services` package there are five classes used to handle the OData communication with Development & Operations and are application independent (they have no knowledge of the data being passed through).
 The only class in the app that uses them is the `ProductDataSingleton`.